ArtifexSoftware/MuPDF.NET/docs/classes/DocumentX.rst

     :arg int xref: :data:`xref` number.

     :returns: *true* if the object definition is followed by data wrapped in keyword pair *stream*, *endstream*.

+  .. attribute:: PageCount

+      Gets the page count of the document.

+      :rtype: int

+  .. attribute:: Language

+      The language of the document.

+      :rtype: string

   .. attribute:: Outline